pmem/pmemkv/README.md

 provides different options for language bindings and storage engines.
 For more information, see https://pmem.io/pmemkv.

+Latest releases can be found on the ["releases" tab](https://github.com/pmem/pmemkv/releases).
+Up-to-date support/maintenance status of branches/releases is available on [pmem.io](https://pmem.io/pmemkv).

 The C++ API of pmemkv is documented in the Doxygen documentation listed below:

 - [master](https://pmem.io/pmemkv/master/doxygen/index.html)